 YouTube Tutorials

 Young men created YouTube tutorials teaching how to style and achieve the Edgar haircut.
-These videos brought the underground style into the mainstream.
+These videos made the underground style popular.
 “We wanted to show it isn’t just for cholos,” explains Edgar.
 “It’s a cool cut for anyone who wants to reps their Latino culture.”
 For step-by-step guidance, check out this How to Get Edgar Cut Video Guide.

 TikTok